krist00fer/ef-02-unittesting/docs/instructions-easy.md

 ## Step By Step Instructions

-By know you should have created your "empty" solution and should be able to execute the commands `dotnet build` to build your solution, and `dotnet test` to run all unittests in your solution.
+By know you should have created your "empty" solution and should be able to execute the commands `dotnet build` to build your solution, and `dotnet test` to run all unit tests in your solution.
 Let's get started.

 1. Open your solution in Visual Studio Code by executing